JeffVandrewJr/patron/upgrades.md

-<h1>Current Version of LibrePatron: 0.6.64</h1>
+<h1>Current Version of LibrePatron: 0.6.65</h1>

-If your admin panel shows a version less than 0.6.64, follow one of the two sets of instructions below to upgrade.
-Which set you choose will be determined by the method you used to originally install LibrePatron.
+If your admin panel shows a version less than the version above, follow one of the two sets of instructions below to upgrade.
+Which set of instructions you choose will be determined by the method you used to originally install LibrePatron.

 <h3>Upgrading to Current Version if You Originally Installed LibrePatron with luna-installer.sh</h3>